Cygnus X-1: HDE 226868

-Like other stars of its spectral type, HDE 226868 is thought to be shedding mass in a stellar wind at an estimated rate of 2.5×10^-6 solar masses per year.
-This is the equivalent of losing a mass equal to the Sun's every 400,000 years.
+Like other stars of its spectral type, HDE 226868 is thought to be shedding mass in a stellar wind at an estimated rate of 2.5×10^-6 solar masses per year; or one solar mass every 400,000 years.
 The gravitational influence of the compact object appears to be reshaping this stellar wind, producing a focused wind geometry rather than a spherically symmetrical wind.
 X-rays from the region surrounding the compact object heat and ionize this stellar wind.
 As the object moves through different regions of the stellar wind during its 5.6-day orbit, the UV lines, the radio emission, and the X-rays themselves all vary.

 The Roche lobe of HDE 226868 defines the region of space around the star where orbiting material remains gravitationally bound.
 Material that passes beyond this lobe may fall toward the orbiting companion.
 This Roche lobe is believed to be close to the surface of HDE 226868 but not overflowing, so the material at the stellar surface is not being stripped away by its companion.
 However, a significant proportion of the stellar wind emitted by the star is being drawn onto the compact object's accretion disk after passing beyond this lobe.

-The gas and dust between the Sun and HDE 226868 results in a reduction in the apparent magnitude of the star, as well as a reddening of the hue—red light can more effectively penetrate the dust in the interstellar medium.
+The gas and dust between Earth and HDE 226868 results in a reduction in the apparent magnitude of the star, as well as a reddening of the hue—red light can more effectively penetrate the dust in the interstellar medium.
 The estimated value of the interstellar extinction (AV) is 3.3 magnitudes.
 Without the intervening matter, HDE 226868 would be a fifth-magnitude star, and thus visible to the unaided eye.